changeworld/azure-docs.ja-jp/articles/virtual-machines/virtual-machines-linux-change-vm-size.md

 <properties
-   pageTitle="Linux VM のサイズを変更する方法 | Microsoft Azure"
-   description="スケールアップまたは VM のサイズを変更することで Linux 仮想マシンをスケールアップまたはスケールダウンする方法。" services="virtual-machines-linux"
-   documentationCenter="na"
-   authors="mikewasson"
+   pageTitle="How to resize a Linux VM | Microsoft Azure" description="How to scale up or scale down a Linux virtual machine, by changing the VM size." services="virtual-machines-linux" documentationCenter="na" authors="mikewasson"